docs.rockarch.org

 • Establishing Archival Context and Structure

-• Gain physical/intellectual control of records to file level (including all applicable hierarchical levels – record group, subgroup, series, subseries, file).
+• Multi-level description – Enhance control of records to file level (including command of all applicable hierarchical levels – collection, record group, subgroup, series, subseries, file).

 • Retain original order or “as received” order whenever feasible.

-• Do not arrange material within a folder without the prior approval of the Head of Processing.
+• Do not arrange material within a folder without the prior approval of the Assistant Director for Processing.

 • Description